Kernix13/vision-grid-express/README.md

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
-2. I have not implemented saving the editable text to localStorage
+2. I need an editable text field for goal/affirmation for each saved image that can be edited in the modal

 3️⃣ Both pages/site wide: